 Other operating expenses

-Other operating expenses for 2H21 and FY2021 increased by $900,000 and $872,000 respectively, mainly due to higher foreign exchange loss and higher loss allowance for trade receivables.
-Higher foreign exchange loss was mainly due to fluctuation in the Group’s exposure to the United States dollar against Singapore dollar.
-Higher loss allowance for trade receivables was mainly due to slower collection from the C&W and EMD segment customers from the construction industry.
+Other operating expenses for 2H22 and FY2022 increased by $9.621 million and $12.889 million respectively, mainly due to fair value loss on derivative financial instruments and higher loss allowance for trade and other receivables.
+Fair value loss on derivative financial instruments was mainly due to reversal of last years’ fair value gain on derivative financial instruments against current year fair value gain on derivative financial instruments.
+Higher loss allowance for trade and other receivables was due to slower collection from the C&W Segment customers.

 Share of (loss) profit of associates